Are you recovering from an addiction? Are you wondering if you need a customized treatment plan?

 Another reason why it's important to pursue an individualized plan is that substance abuse often occurs alongside a co-occurring mental health disorder.

 These could include anxiety, depression, or Post-traumatic Stress Disorder (PTSD.)
-ADHD and bipolar disorder are also common.
+ADHD, bipolar disorder and treatment for OCD.

 The way one mental health disorder impacts substance abuse is unique in every circumstance.
 Individual needs must be carefully assessed, and treatments should get prescribed based on unique concerns.

 Similarly, an individual could get addicted to more than one substance.
 Careful medical treatment can ensure that the individual isn't triggered to use a different substance in place of the other.

 Stage in Life